ekapsimalis/travelapp/readme.md

 7. Comment about a specific country or place
 8. Discover what other people think about travels in different places in the world

+## Current stage-Possible improvments

+Satisfied by the work so far -- Possible improvements until 20/08/2018

+1. Sort countries by popularity
+2. Write comments for a specific country
+3. Display latest entries HOME screen
+4. Display latests comments by user DASHBOARD screen

 ## Technical information

 I used the following technologies: